The way out of grief is to go through it.

 Monthly Caregiver Group

 The term caregiver encompasses a range of people.
-One could be a parent caring for their child or parent; grandparent raising a grandchild; aunt and uncle raising their nephew; a friend who has been asked to look after a teen; a foster couple with temporary custody of a child.
-Whatever the situation caregivers can find themselves working in the aftermath of trauma and loss.
+One could be a parent caring for their child or parent; grandparent raising a grandchild; aunt and uncle raising their nephew; a friend who has been asked to care for a teen; a foster couple with temporary custody of a child.
+Whatever the situation, caregivers can find themselves feeling taxed working in the aftermath of trauma and loss that has left them in a new role.
 This monthly group creates space for caregivers to receive validation, support, camaraderie and normalization of their experience.

 Monthly Adult Grief Group